tiny-pilot/tinypilot/README.md

 | `HOST`               | `0.0.0.0`    | Network interface to listen for incoming connections. |
 | `PORT`               | `8000`       | HTTP port to listen for incoming connections. |
 | `HID_PATH`           | `/dev/hidg0` | Path to keyboard HID interface. |

+## Security considerations

+KVM Pi does not support authentication.
+You should only use KVM Pi on networks that you trust.
+Anyone who accesses the KVM Pi URL can shutdown or restart your Pi and type arbitrary commands into the device to which your Pi is connected.

+If you need authentication, the easiest option is to place KVM Pi behind an Nginx instance and require [HTTP Basic Authentication](https://docs.nginx.com/nginx/admin-guide/security-controls/configuring-http-basic-authentication/).